bostonlink/cloudPWN/README.md

  * Add Phishing email support and email lists for phishing and web attacks
  * Add Recon-ng support and automation
  * Add Recon-ng import to import and create email lists
+ * CLI main script to launch an instance from CLI and no user input needed